Examples of our PPIE Activities

 Our annual PPIE report can be found in the Biomedical Research Centres and Biomedical Research Units (BRCUs) reports on the NIHR website.

-Examples from our BRC
+Examples of Public Engagement and Involvement from our BRC

 Articles, Presentations and Publications

 Our PPI work was been featured in a number of medical and research journals and at conferences:

 - Skilton, A et al. Overcoming barriers to the involvement of deafblind people in conversations about research: recommendations from individuals with Usher syndrome.
 Res Involv Engagem.
 2018;4:40.

 - Dean, S et al. ‘The patient is speaking’: discovering the patient voice in ophthalmology.
 Br J Ophthalmol.
 2017;101(6):700-8.

 - Chopra, R et al. Human Factor and Usability Testing of a Binocular Optical Coherence Tomography System.
 Transl Vis Sci Technol.
 2017;6(4):16.

 - Skilton, A. Involving patients in research, we can and should.
 European Society of Gene and Cell Therapy blog.
 2017.

 - Folkard, A et al. How patients and the public are influencing modern healthcare - perspectives on PPI in research from NIHR Moorfields BRC and Birdshot Uveitis Society.
 Novel models and trends for accelerating applied ophthalmic product discovery and development, Commercial Relationships Committee workshop.
 Association for Research in Vision and Ophthalmology annual meeting.
 Baltimore, MD, USA.
 May 2017.

 - Cammack, J et al. Psychophysical measures of visual function and everyday perceptual experience in a case of congenital stationary night blindness.
 Clin Ophthalmol.
 2016;10:1593-606.